 When to Upgrade to Paid Software

-Paid OKR tools often include premium customer support, detailed performance metrics, and enhanced customization options.
+As your team grows, you'll likely need advanced reporting, integrations, and scalability.
+Paid OKR tools often include premium customer support, detailed performance metrics, and enhanced customization.

 Key Differences:

-- Free Tools: Limited to basic features (e.g., up to a certain number of users or OKRs).
-They provide basic tracking and alignment with minimal support.
+- Free Tools: Limited to basic features — typically up to a certain number of users or OKRs.
+Provide basic tracking and alignment with minimal support.

-- Paid Tools: Offer advanced features like customizable dashboards, integrations with other software, and more team support.
-They are more scalable and provide greater insight into performance and progress.
+- Paid Tools: Advanced features like customizable dashboards, integrations with other software, and greater scalability.
+More insight into performance and progress.

-As your business evolves, the need for more robust OKR features will likely grow, making the decision to upgrade to a paid plan a smart investment for long-term success.
+As your organization evolves, the need for more robust OKR features will grow, making the upgrade to a paid plan a smart investment for long-term success.

 Final thoughts

-The tools I’ve covered here - OKRs Tool, Weekdone, Perdoo, Synergita, and SugarOKR - each bring something useful to the table.
-Some are simple and startup-friendly, others offer room to grow.
-What matters most is picking a platform that works for your team, your budget, and your stage.
+The tools covered here — OKRs Tool, BOJA, Weekdone, Perdoo, Synergita, and SugarOKR — each bring something useful to the table.
+Some are simple and immediately usable, others offer room to grow.
+What matters most is picking a platform that works for your team, your budget, and your current stage.

-Don’t overcommit early.
-Start with free, get your team aligned, and scale into paid plans only when it truly makes sense.
+My best advice?
+Don't overcommit early.
+Start with free tools, get your team aligned, and scale into paid plans only when it truly makes sense.